 25% Written assessment during exam diet (600 words)

 On completion of this course, the student will be able to:

-- Continue to develop a more nuanced command of Norwegian vocabulary, grammar and syntax; along with a critical understanding of a range of more specific areas in Norwegian culture.
+- Demonstrate a nuanced command of Norwegian vocabulary, grammar and syntax at a level consistent with CEFR B2, along with a critical understanding of a range of more specific areas in Norwegian culture.

-- Demonstrate an understanding of the main ideas of complex speech on concrete and abstract topics, and an ability to rapidly grasp the content and significance of a range of written material.
+- Demonstrate an understanding of the main ideas of complex speech on concrete and abstract topics, and an ability to rapidly grasp the content and significance of a range of written and spoken material.

 - Write at length about topical and cultural issues in a critical manner summarising information accurately and developing a clear argument.

-- Further develop effective communication, presentation and interaction skills across a range of media, on both an impromptu and prepared basis.
+- Demonstrate effective communication, presentation and interaction skills across a range of media, on both an impromptu and prepared basis.

-- Demonstrate self-reliance, initiative, and the ability to work creatively and flexibly with others as part of a team.
+- Show self-reliance, initiative, and the ability to work creatively and flexibly with others as part of a team.